sinProject-Inc/sinpro-dev/.github/pull_request_template.md

 # For the Submitter

+- [ ] Make sure all checkboxes in the Issue content are checked
+- [ ] Make sure the PR title is in the format <Issue Title> <Issue Number>

 ## Tasks

 - [ ] Make sure "closes (issue number)" is written close to the top